 How it compares

 If you’re an advanced user who has the budget to spend, Photoshop is a shoe in for what’s one of the best overall image editing software programs to use.
-Some of the features are already unmatched in general — and you can always expect new, innovative features to roll out.
+Some of the features are already unmatched in general—and you can always expect new, innovative features to roll out.
 And now, there’s the ability to sync to your iPad, a relatively new feature that can help those on the go.

-Pixlr X
+Pixlr Express

 pixlr x

-Pixlr X pros:
+Pixlr Express pros:

 • Essential photo editing tools for making quick adjustments